mariush444/Osmand-tools/README.md

 #  Tools , plugins, scripts, maps, manuals ... created by users for Osmand

-Most of tools are mentioned on <a href="https://osmand.net/docs/user/troubleshooting/resources#converters"> the official website </a>, currently. <br>So I remove them from my list.
+Currently, most of tools are additionally mentioned on <a href="https://osmand.net/docs/user/troubleshooting/resources#converters"> the official website </a>, currently. <br>

 <table>
   <tr>